keverw/mailkit/readme.md

 * unicode

 ## Setup ##
-To set up diskspace.js on your Node.js server use npm.
+To set up MailKit on your Node.js server use npm.

-    npm install {LATER!!!}
+    npm install mailkit

 ## Basic Usage ##
 if no `smtp` details is defined, sendmail will be used by default, this should work on Mac and Linux systems.